khoda81/khoda81/README.md

   - axiom
 - What is axiom?
   Im glad you asked.
-  A python library usable for automated prooving and solving logic questions using deduction.
+  A library used for automated prooving and solving logic questions using deduction.